-Abulof is the recipient of the 2016 Young Scholar Award in Israel Studies, and leads PrincetonX online course, HOPE: Human Odyssey to Political Existentialism, awarded top online course for 2018, and #1 of all times in political science and philosophy (Class Central).
-Abulof’s recent books include The Mortality and Morality of Nations (Cambridge University Press, 2015) and Living on the Edge: The Existential Uncertainty of Zionism (Haifa University Press, 2015), which received Israel’s best academic book award (Bahat Prize).
-Abulof is also the co-editor of Self-Determination: A Double-Edged Concept (Routledge, 2016) and Communication, Legitimation and Morality in Modern Politics (Routledge, 2017).
-He is currently working on three book projects: From Existential Conflict to Coexistence (on the Israeli-Palestinian clash), Abyss & Horizon: Political Existentialism and Humanity’s Midlife Crisis (on the mismatch between objective peace and prosperity and intersubjective unease), and Death, Meaning and the Pursuit of Meaning (on what makes us human – in and beyond politics).
+His recent books include The Mortality and Morality of Nations (Cambridge University Press, 2015) and Living on the Edge: The Existential Uncertainty of Zionism (Haifa University Press, 2015), Self-Determination: A Double-Edged Concept (Routledge, 2016) and Communication, Legitimation and Morality in Modern Politics (Routledge, 2017).
+He is currently working on three book projects: Killing Humanity: From Existential Conflict to Coexistence (on the Israeli-Palestinian conflict), Abyss & Horizon: Political Existentialism and Humanity’s Midlife Crisis (on the mismatch between objective peace and prosperity and intersubjective unease), and Death, Freedom, and the Search for Meaning (on what makes us human – in and beyond politics).

 - Politics of fear, happiness and hope